Walnut Hill School for the Arts Walnut Hill School for the Arts

 Walnut Hill School for the Arts

-Walnut Hill School for the Arts, an independent boarding and day high school, fosters global awareness, intellectual curiosity, and empathy in students with an intensive, world-class arts and academic high school curriculum.
+The independent boarding and day high school in Natick, Massachusetts fosters global awareness, intellectual curiosity, and empathy in students with an intensive arts and college-preparatory academic curriculum.

 Walnut Hill School for the Arts

-In 1893, two Wellesley College graduates founded the Walnut Hill School for the Arts in Massachusetts.
-Walnut Hill was a private boarding school for girls until the 1970s, when it transitioned to a coeducational, independent school for the arts.
-As an arts-based institution, the school requires all students to major in one of five art disciplines: dance, theater, visual art, music, or writing, film, and media arts.
-Each day, students take courses in their specialization of choice in the afternoons and early evenings, and spend the mornings taking courses in a range of subjects including mathematics, history, and the sciences.
-This blend of coursework enables students to engage in intensive pre-professional training led by expert faculty and a rigorous academic curriculum.
-Throughout its extensive history, Walnut Hill has produced television and Broadway actors, Grammy Award-winners, and published novelists.
+In 1893, two Wellesley College graduates founded the Walnut Hill School for the Arts, a private boarding school for girls.
+In the 1970s, Walnut Hill transitioned into a coeducational, independent school for the arts.
+The school requires all students to major in one of five disciplines: dance; theater; visual art; music; or writing, film, and media arts.
+Students take courses in their specialization in the afternoons and early evenings, and spend the mornings exploring a range of subjects including mathematics, history, and science.
+This blend of coursework enables students to engage in intensive pre-professional training as well as a rigorous academic curriculum.

 GRoW Support